Order MusicReport a Performance

 Be Gone, Winter!

-Christ comes!
+Christ has come!
 Depart!

-“Morning Hymn” (lines 1-4).
+“Morning Hymn” (lines 1-4)

 Trans. by Stephen Self.
 Used by permission.